lyokha/hl/README.md

     snippet W -130 (?:^|[\s])[A-Z]\S+

 Lines that do not match the snippet line pattern are ignored.
-Arguments of highlight\_options are naturally split by whitespaces.
-If you want to have whitespaces inside patterns you can use single quotes surrounding them.
+Arguments of highlight\_options are naturally split by white spaces.
+If you want to use white spaces inside patterns then put single quotes around the patterns.
 Single quote by itself must be escaped by a backslash.
 Too long lines can be split into multiple lines using backslashes.

+Files with names containing specific snippet names are loaded before *\~/.hlrc*: they are supposed to declare a single snippet (perhaps with a few auxiliary snippets) to help *hl* load faster.

 man Term::Highlight
 -------------------